Detect

 BID check

-The check validates that the invoice sender’s business ID is registered and active in the national company register.
+The check validates that the sender’s business ID is registered and active in the national company register.
 It also returns information about whether the company is undergoing insolvency or bankruptcy proceedings.

-- Other countries – Not supported
+- Other countries: not supported

 Warning list check

-Bank account changed
+Bank account change check

-How does Detect service work
+How Detect works

 Detect is integrated into the incoming invoice workflow via the REST API.
+The flow works as follows:

--Detect checks are activated by the receiving company.
-Once activated, all incoming invoices for that company in Maventa are automatically checked.
-When an invoice becomes available for download, the corresponding check results are also available to retrieve and display.
+- When an invoice becomes available for download, the corresponding check results are also available to retrieve and display.

 Integration requirements